ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlclient-10-things.md

 9: To take advantage of the new TDS8 protocol with SQL Server 2022, use version 5.1 or later

 10: SSMS, ADS, DacFX all uses Microsoft.Data.SqlClient

+11: explain difference between managed sni and native sni. how to enable managed on Windows